punchagan/punchagan.muse-amuse.in/content/blog/i-love-foss-how-do-i-start-contributing-code.md

 upon any issues in your favorite area.

 Participate in sprints.
 It's not uncommon for projects to have regular sprints.
-Make it there [^fn:10]!
+Make it there&nbsp;[^fn:10]!
 Also, a couple of developers may decide to meet up on a weekend and hack.
 If it's happening in your neighborhood, ask if you can join.
 Don't be surprised, if they shout out a big YES!
 You will definitely learn a lot, when there is help so close-by.